GeorgWimmer/EB-Segmentation-Mask2Former/README.md

     Param['BATCH_SIZE'] = 2 <br>
     Param['accumulation_steps']=2 #to artificiall increase the batch size by this factor without needing more gpu memory  (if not needed then set to 1) <br>
     Param['NR_FOLDS']=4 # Number of folds for k-fold cross validation <br>
-    Param['LABEL_NAMES']= ['Background,qual,creme', 'Unaffected', '(Re-)Epithelialized', 'Blister', 'Crust', 'Erosions', 'Tumor'] #Nmes of the different classes that are to be segmented <br>
+    Param['LABEL_NAMES']= ['Background,qual,creme', 'Unaffected', '(Re-)Epithelialized', 'Blister', 'Crust', 'Erosions', 'Tumor'] #Names of the different classes that are to be segmented <br>
     mean_dice, mean_Dice_per_class, mean_iou, mean_IOU_per_class = EB_mask2former.EB_seg(Param) <br>

   5) Use additional parameters as described in the code (EB_seg in EB_mask2former)
+  6) In our paper, we evaluated the Mask2Former with a bigger input size than used for training.
+This distinctly increased the results and the gpu memory requirements for evaluation are smaller than for training.
+In this case, use the same code as for training and evaluation, but add the follwing parameters: <br>
+         Param['eval_only']=True <br>
+         Param['NET_DIR'] = 'path to the trained models' <br>
+         Param['INPUT_SIZE'] = (2048, 2048) #e.g. increase the default input size by factor 2 <br>
+         Param['RESIZE'] ={'height': 1024, 'width': 1024}  #e.g. increase the intern resizing of the Mask2Former model by  factor 2 <br>